Chris1712/wordle-solver/README.md

 ## Chris' Notes

-See dictionary-extraction directory for derivation of our word list.
+See dictionary-extraction directory for derivation of our word list, which is automatically pushed into dictionary service source code.

-(Base word list from collins NA scrabble dictionary)
+Base word list `dictionary-extraction/words.txt` is from collins NA scrabble dictionary.

+Frequency stats `unigram_freq.csv` is from the Google Web Trillion Word Corpus, via kaggle.

 ### Build & run: